“To those amongst their number who think for themselves...” -Hermann Meyer, M.D. “Why the Shoe Pinches”, 1861

 Our shoes seek to allow the foot a natural, splayed toe positioning, necessary for good support of the primary and secondary arches of the foot.
 This is achieved in the design phase through use of a wide toe-box and zero or minimal heel lift.

-The most accurate description of the character and effect of shoes made on the Astrid last is non-conforming.
+The most accurate description of the character and effect of a shoe made on our Minimalist last is non-conforming.
 The foot isn’t forced to conform to the shoe as we aren’t forced to conform to the status quo of uncomfortable footwear.

 As all our shoes, made with a traditional, replaceable, repairable sole.
 And in various styles.
 Bespoke orders now taken in our workshop in York.